carpentries/maintainer-onboarding/_episodes/03-communicate-maintainers.md

 {: .challenge}

-In addition to these monthly opportunities to connect across the broad Maintainer community, you are encouraged to set up regular check-ins with your lesson team.
-The next section will provide more information about how to stay in touch with both the overall Maintainer community and your specific lesson team.
+In addition to these monthly opportunities to connect across the broad Maintainer community, you are encouraged to set up regular check-ins with the co-Maintainers for your lesson.
+The next section will provide more information about how to stay in touch with both the overall Maintainer community and your co-Maintainers.

 ## Asynchronous communications